-Our recommended tax lawyer understands the tax codes in France and the US.
-He can advise on the most efficient tax structure for purchase, set up SCI’s and advise on inheritance rules; he can also recommend bilingual accounts in Paris.
+Our recommended tax lawyer understands the tax codes in France and the U.S. He can advise on the most efficient tax structure for purchase, set up SCI’s and advise on inheritance rules; he can also recommend bilingual accountants in Paris.

-When the buyer's Notaire has completed the title searches and is comfortable that the apartment is an unencumbered asset, is the size stated, belongs to the sellers, then a date will be set to complete the Acte de Vente (Closing).
-This is the definitive act which transfers the title of the property to you.
-It will be registered at the Bureau de Conservation des Hypothques and a copy of the Acte will also be kept at the Notaire's office.
+When the buyer's notaire has completed the title searches and is comfortable that the apartment is an unencumbered asset, is the size stated and belongs to the sellers, then a date will be set to complete the Acte de Vente (Closing).
+This is the definitive act that transfers the title of the property to you.
+It will be registered at the Bureau de Conservation des Hypothques and a copy of the Acte will also be kept at the notaire's office.
 If you can't be present, you may assign a Procuration (Power of Attorney) to someone else to act on your behalf.
-This can be a search agent, your Notaire, your lawyer or any person of your choosing.
+This can be a search agent, your notaire, your lawyer or any person of your choosing.

 Payments and Closing Costs

 You should never make deposits or final payments directly to the seller; they must go through your notaire.
 This is part of the function of your notaire, who will deposit the funds in an official bank account until required.

 Upon closing, you'll pay the remaining amount due, generally between 90% and 95% of the cost of the apartment.

 You are responsible for your own legal costs and expenses, transfer of property costs and, if an agent is involved, the agent's commission.
 This is stated in the purchase price, and these costs amount to approximately 7.5% of the value of the apartment.
 If you're taking out a mortgage, the arrangement fee is about 1%.